 To ascertain the community structure in holistic way, analysis of niche overlap was necessary.
 Niche overlap was calculated for each of the study sites (ISAs) using standard index.
-Table 5.10 depicts the niche overlap at ISA-1, wherein a significant overlap was observed between Calotes versicolor and Sitana ponticeriana and between Calotes versicolor and two of the skinks namely Mabuya carinata and Mabuya macularia.
+The niche overlap profile at ISA-1 revealed significant overlap between Calotes versicolor and Sitana ponticeriana and also between Calotes versicolor and two of the skinks namely Mabuya carinata and Mabuya macularia.
 However, any concrete conclusion can be drawn only after a thorough analysis of spatial and temporal niches.
-Least overlap was observed for Chamaeleo zeylanicus with majority other lizards (Table 5.10).
+Least overlap was observed for Chamaeleo zevlanicus with majority other lizards.
 Varanus bengalensis had a significantly low niche overlap and as explained earlier, V. bengalensis being a large lizard has an entirely different prey composition and thus hardly any competition over the resources is observed.
-The niche overlap scenario is fairly comparable for other study sites too, especially ISA-2 (Table 5.11) and ISA-3 (Table 5.12) wherein a near identical picture could be seen.
+The niche overlap scenario is fairly comparable for other study sites too, especially ISA-2 and ISA-3 wherein a near identical picture could be seen.
 For ISA-2 and ISA-3 Hemidactylus flaviviridis occurs in sympatry with Hemidactylus leschenaultii, while Mabuya carinata is found to be sympatric with Mabuya macularia in ISA-2.
-Looking into the niche overlap results for ISA-4 (Table 5.13), it was evident that a significant overlap occurred between agamids, geckos, lacertids and the two species of varanids (Table 5.13).
+Looking into the niche overlap results for ISA-4, it was evident that a significant overlap occurred between agamids, geckos, lacertids and the two species of varanids.
 U. hardwickii and Varanus sp. also showed a significantly low niche overlap.

-The number of species coexisting within communities can differ in four distinct ways: a. more diverse communities can contain a greater diverse variety of available resources, and /or b. their component species may, on the average, use a smaller range of these available resources (the former corresponds to "more niches" or "more niche dimensions" and the latter to "smaller niches". c.
-Two communities with identical range of resources and average utilization patterns per species can also differ in species density with changes in the average degree of overlap in the use of available resources; d. finally, some communities may not contain the full range of species they could conceivably support and species density might then vary with the extent to which available resources are actually exploited by as many different species as possible (Pianka, 1973).
+The number of species coexisting within communities can differ in distinct ways (Pianka, 1973).
 In the current study also we observed that of the four selected ISAs, ISA-4 was the most diverse community and offered a vast diversity of resources, followed by ISA-1.
 Both these areas (ISA-1 and ISA-4) were found to have a broad range of resources both in terms of space and food that a species could exploit and therefore partitioning of the resources is quite obvious.
 ISA-2 and ISA-3 were having a fairly identical range of resources and the utilization patterns of the species therein were also similar thus indicating an average degree of overlap.
 ISA-3 being an urban environment offered limited scope of resource exploration to a given species and therefore only adaptive species or the species that are established as human commensals thrived well in this habitat.